viboverse/functional-programming-jamk/materials/25-phoenix-app.md

         Repo.all(query)
     end

 Next, we add this to the controller and display some items on the homepage.
 Let's edit our homepage controller at **lib/holiday_web/controllers/page_controller.ex**.
-Add the line **alias Holiday.Events** and modify *index* function accordingly:
+Add the line **alias Holiday.Events** and modify *home* function accordingly:

     defmodule HolidayWeb.PageController do
         use HolidayWeb, :controller
         alias Holiday.Events

-        def index(conn, _params) do
+        def home(conn, _params) do
             events = Events.list_future_events()
             # render(conn, :home)
             render conn, :home, events: events